Giant Japanese oven gives Boeing room to ramp up 787 output

 KHI builds about 10 percent of the 787.
 In addition to the fuselage it also supplies the main landing gear well and wing parts.

 Japanese companies build 35 percent of the composite aircraft, making it Boeing’s most outsourced jetliner.
-The 787’s wings are made at a nearby factory operated by Mitsubishi Heavy Industries (7011.T).
+The 787’s wings are made at a nearby factory operated by Mitsubishi Heavy Industries.

 Orders for the 787 have exceeded 1,000 aircraft, with around 250 delivered.